ppy/osu-wiki/wiki/Difficulties/en.md

 ![Hard](/wiki/shared/Hard-t.png "Hard")![Insane](/wiki/shared/Insane-t.png "Insane") ![Arrow](/wiki/shared/Icon_arrow.gif "Arrow") ![Normal](/wiki/shared/Normal-t.png "Normal")![Hard](/wiki/shared/Hard-t.png "Hard")

--   A song doesn't always require an Oni.
+-   A song does not always require an Oni.
 Think about mapping lower difficulties.

 -   Make lower players happy by giving them easier difficulties.
 Experienced players can use several mods to make the map harder for themself.

 Rest moments in osu!taiko
 -------------------------

 **Rest moments** or [**breaks**](/wiki/Glossary/#break) are really important in a osu!taiko beatmap and can be seen as the *hidden extra note*.
-They have a great influence when it's about the **difficulty** and **spread** of a mapset and can **emphasize certain places** in a map.
+They have a great influence when it iss about the **difficulty** and **spread** of a mapset and can **emphasize certain places** in a map.
 Beside following the song, the length of a rest moment depends also of the **main snapping** in a map.
 So if for example a Muzukashii has a main snapping of 2/1 + 1/1, the breaks should be bigger than this snapping to **avoid continuous mapping**.
 Sometimes the length of a rest moment can also vary by the hardness of the previous pattern but this rather apply to lower difficulties.

 **Example what break maps could have:**